 - Do we want half of the citizens of planet Earth to be cut off from basic health services because of their intense poverty?
 This is what we find on Earth today, and it too is absurd.

 - Do we want billions of human beings to lack access to basics like clean water, sanitation services, adequate food, etc.?
-Ditto.
 We need a new economic system that, by design, eliminates this sort of depravity.

 - Do we wish to see all of the pollution and environmental destruction currently occurring on planet Earth as a direct result of capitalism?
 Of course not.
-A new economic system that replaces capitalism should enhance the planet rather than destroying it.
+A new economic system that replaces capitalism should enhance the planet rather than destroy it.

 The solution to all of the problems that capitalism creates is to replace capitalism with a new economic system that is far more equitable than capitalism can or will ever be.
 This is the new economic system that we are designing in this book.
 The features we need in the new economy include: